Table of contents

-Yes, people like to learn, & knowledge can add a lot of value.
+Yes, people like to learn, and knowledge can add a lot of value.
 But, don't be afraid to admit that you don't know something!

-Part of being a dev is that we're all CONFUSED AF😂
+Part of being a developer is that we're all CONFUSED AF😂

 By admitting you don't know something or showing your failures, you're normalizing it.

 This helps people realize that it's totally okay not to know shit.
-You're able to relate to others, & them to you.
+You're able to relate to others, and them to you.
 That's fucking awesome!

 2. Engagement is key🔥